m-hall-789/predicting-goodreads-reviews/readme.md

 # Predicting reviews from books on Goodreads

+Current Project!

-This project will involve webscraping review scores and review texts from popular books on Goodreads, cleaning and preparing the data for sentiment analysis, and then training an NLP model to predict the review score from the review text.
+This will involve webscraping review texts and scores from popular books on Goodreads (using Selenium), cleaning and preparing the data for sentiment analysis, and then training a model to predict the review score from the review text.

+Current level of progress:
+Webscraping: :heavy_check_mark:
+Data preprocessing: :heavy_check_mark:
+Model construction and training: :o: